Sleep anxiety in Australia

-Sleeping problems in Australia are common, affecting between 33-45% of adults in all age sectors, directly costing the healthcare system upwards of $800 million and indirectly costing $4.3 billion in lost productivity, absenteeism, and expenses surrounding car accidents.
+According to the Sleep Health Foundation, sleeping problems in Australia are common and affect between 33-45% of adults across all age groups.
+They directly cost the healthcare system upwards of $800 million and indirectly cost $4.3 billion in lost productivity, absenteeism, and expenses surrounding car accidents.
 At the milder end of the consequence spectrum, 17% of people have missed work due to sleeping issues and 17% have actively fallen asleep on the job.
 The more serious end of this spectrum is shocking, with 29% of people reporting to have driven while drowsy, 20% having fallen asleep while driving, and 5% being involved in accidents after falling asleep at the wheel.

 Exercise promotes sleep in two ways – firstly, it’s tiring.
 The combination of ‘damaged’ muscles and resource consumption means that your body needs to rest to recover, encouraging drowsiness and eventual sleep.
 Secondly, exercise has been shown to help manage anxiety and depression.

-Keep in mind that after exercise primes your body for action, and it takes a while for all the physiological changes that exercise brings to subside.
+Keep in mind that exercise primes your body for action, and so it can take a while for all the physiological changes to subside.
 Try to finish your exercise at least an hour before you go to bed.

 Obesity is linked to poorer sleep